 If a hermit crab is newly bought and produces bubbles, it’s likely due to stress.

 Post-purchase syndrome ends with molting.
-Hermit crabs will delay molting during stressful situations, even though it’s detrimental to their health.
+Although it harms their health, hermit crabs will delay molting during stressful situations.

-A hermit crab will begin molting once it believes it’s in a safe environment.
+A hermit crab will begin molting once it’s in a safe environment.

 Molting takes a lot of energy and can be stressful for hermit crabs.
 During the process, a hermit crab will need water and nutrients.

-However, a hermit crab can’t move while its new exoskeleton hardens.
-For this reason, it will need to have a reserve of water and food that it can access.
+A hermit crab can’t move while its new exoskeleton hardens.
+For this reason, it’ll need a reserve of water and food it can access.

 Other signs of molting in hermit crabs include:

 - Grey or ashy body, tips of legs, claws, and eye stalks turn white.

 - Gel limb or regenerating limbs.

 Aside from the problems discussed, a hermit crab may be stressed if left alone in its tank.